The most common muscle injuries in runners are thigh muscle strains or tears and calf muscle strains or tears.

 - Enough vitamins - Vitamin D, C, magnesium, calcium, good quality fish oil, and turmeric are effective.

-- Quality sleep - During sleep has the body enough space in the piece for regeneration and cell renewal.
+- Quality sleep - During sleep has the body enough space in peace for regeneration and cell renewal.

 - Gels and ointments - You can lubricate or gently massage the affected area with warm ointments.